-25.3 Penalty rates not cumulative
+27.3 Penalty rates not cumulative

-- (a) Clause 25.3 applies where, but for it, more than one penalty would be payable for hours worked at a particular time. - (b) The employer must pay the employee the higher of the penalties but not more than one. - (c) However, any penalty payable under clause 16.5 (Breaks) is payable in addition to the higher of any other penalties payable in accordance with paragraph (b).
+- (a) Clause 27.3 applies where more than one penalty would be payable for hours worked at a particular time, the employer must pay the employee the higher of the penalties, but not more than one. - (b) The employer must pay the employee the higher of the penalties but not more than one. - (c) However, any penalty payable under clause 16.5 (Breaks) is payable in addition to the higher of any other penalties payable in accordance with paragraph (b).

-25.4 Additional provisions for work on public holidays
+27.4 Additional provisions for work on public holidays

-This provision is subject to application AM2014/301
+This provision is subject to application AM2014/301 and has been updated to incorporate the determination in AM2015/305.

-- (a) A full-time or part-time employee who works on a public holiday is entitled to be paid for a minimum of 4 hours' work even if the employee works for a shorter time. - (b) A casual employee who works on a public holiday is entitled to be paid for a minimum of 2 hours' work even if the employee works for a shorter time.
+- (a) A full-time or part-time employee who works on a public holiday is entitled to be paid for a minimum of 4 hours' work even if the employee works for a shorter time. - (b) A casual employee who works on a public holiday is entitled to be paid for a minimum of 2 hours' work even if the employee works for a shorter time. - (c) An employer and employee may agree that, instead of the employee being paid at 225% (as specified in clause 27.2) of the minimum hourly rate of the employee under Table 2-Minimum rates for hours worked on a public holiday, the following arrangements are to apply: - (i) the employee is to be paid at 125% of the minimum hourly rate of the employee under Table 2-Minimum rates for hours worked on the public holiday; and - (ii) an amount of paid time equivalent to the hours worked on the public holiday is to be added to the employee's annual leave or the employee is to be allowed to take a day off during the week in which the public holiday falls or within a period of 28 days after the public holiday.

-- (c) An employer and employee may agree that, instead of the employee being paid at 250% (as specified in clause 25.2) of the minimum hourly rate of the employee under Table 2-Minimum rates (see clause 18.1) for hours worked on a public holiday, the following arrangements are to apply: - (i) the employee is to be paid at 150% of the minimum hourly rate of the employee under Table 2-Minimum rates (see clause 18.1) for hours worked on the public holiday; and - (ii) an amount of paid time equivalent to the hours worked on the public holiday is to be added to the employee's annual leave or the employee is to be allowed to take a day off during the week in which the public holiday falls or within a period of 28 days after the public holiday. - (d) Paragraph (e) applies to a full-time or part-time employee who is required to work on Christmas Day when it falls on a weekend and is not a public holiday. - (e) The employer must pay the employee at 150% of the employee's minimum hourly rate for hours worked on Christmas Day and also allow the employee to take a substitute day off.
+- (d) Paragraph (e) applies to a full-time or part-time employee who is required to work on Christmas Day when it falls on a weekend and is not a public holiday. - (e) The employer must pay the employee at 125% of the employee's minimum hourly rate for hours worked on Christmas Day and also allow the employee to take a substitute day off.